vherzog/ssw567-hw2/reports/TestReport2.md

 # Test Report
-This test report contains the results of running TestTriangle on the original (buggy) [Triangle.py](../Triangle.py) code.
+This test report contains the results of running TestTriangle on the new updated (fixed) [Triangle.py](../Triangle.py) code.

 ----------------------------------------------------------------------
 Running `python -m unittest TestTriangle` produced: